A-D | E-I | J-L | M-P | Q-Z

 SUZANNE HUGHES (2006-2007) graduated from Hendrix in 1988 and currently lives in North Little Rock.

-ROBERT HUPP (2004-2005) is a producing artistic director of the Arkansas Repertory Theatre.
-Hupp was artistic and managing director of the award-winning Jean Cocteau Repertory Theatre in New York City, where he introduced the Cocteau's work to international audiences with tours to Scotland, Germany, British Columbia, and Brazil.
+ROBERT HUPP (2004-2005), artistic director of Syracuse Stage in Syracuse, New York, was for sixteen years the producing artistic director of the Arkansas Repertory Theatre in Little Rock.
+Hupp previously served as artistic and managing director of the award-winning Jean Cocteau Repertory Theatre in New York City, where he introduced the Cocteau's work to international audiences with tours to Scotland, Germany, British Columbia, and Brazil.
 He directed God's Man in Texas

 JAMES HYNES (1998-1999) won the Hopwood Award and a grant from the Michigan Council for the Arts for his fiction.
 His Publish and Perish: Three Tales of Tenure and Terror earned the New York Times Notable Book of the Year.
 The Wild Colonial Boy was the New York Times Notable Book of the Year and the winner of the First Novel Award.